EdMp123/mamba/README.md

 It is based on the line of progress on [structured state space models](https://github.com/state-spaces/s4), with an efficient hardware-aware design and implementation in the spirit of [FlashAttention](https://github.com/Dao-AILab/flash-attention).

+## Changes made in this fork
+A training and testing script was added for classification tasks of time series data.
+The training script can be found under mamba_ssm>modules>train.py.

 ## Installation

 - `pip install causal-conv1d>=1.1.0`: an efficient implementation of a simple causal Conv1d layer used inside the Mamba block.